svrooij/ContentPrep/src/SvR.ContentPrep.Cmdlet/README.md

 Since the process is not documented anywhere not all features are supported yet, but the most important ones are.

+> [!WARNING]
-> **Warning**: This is not a replacement for the Microsoft tool, it is a re-implementation of the tool based upon public available information.
+> This is not a replacement for the Microsoft tool, it is a re-implementation of the tool based upon public available information.
 It is not feature complete and it might not work for your use case.
 If you need a tool that works, use the Microsoft tool.
 This library is provided as-is, without any warranty or support.

 ## Installation